nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/application.md

 Type: `boolean`

-Create an application with stricter type checking and build optimization options.
+Creates an application with stricter type checking and build optimization options.

 ### style